samsonasik/ErrorHeroModule/README.md

         // 2. error-preview command (ErrorHeroModule\Controller\ErrorPreviewConsoleController) via
         //       php public/index.php error-preview
         //
-        // for zf-expressive ^3.0.0, the disable error-preview page is by unregister 'error-preview' from config/routes
+        // for Mezzio ^3.0.0, the disable error-preview page is by unregister 'error-preview' from config/routes
         //
         //
         // otherwise(false), you can't see them, eg: on production env.